Health and Safety

 Legal requirements

-F7/AS1 requires interconnected smoke alarms in all new household units.
-This was introduced in November 2023 with a 12-month transition period that will end in November 2024.
-The amended Acceptable Solutions C/AS1 and C/AS2 cite NZS 4514: 2021 for the installation of alarms.
+Acceptable Solutions C/AS1 and C/AS2 were amended in November 2023 with a 12-month transition period that will end in November 2024.
+They require interconnected smoke alarms in all new household units and homes where there are renovations that require a building consent, or a change of use.
+The Acceptable Solutions cite NZS 4514: 2021 for the installation of alarms.
 With interconnected alarms, when one smoke alarm detects smoke, all alarms will sound.
 Models that connect wirelessly are available.

 Installing or replacing a hard-wired alarm must be done by a licensed electrician.

-Some of the key points of the standard inclu
+Some of the key points of the standard include:

 Under the Residential Tenancies (Smoke Alarms and Insulation) Regulations 2016 all rental homes must have smoke alarms: